paymennt/docs/community/6-online-payment/10-faq.md

 ### Are there any fees associated with using payment links?

-You can send unlimited payment links if you subscribe to our Essential/ Standard and Premium plans.
+You can send unlimited payment links if you subscribe to our Essential/Standard and Premium plans.
 Read the <ins>[Pricing and Plans](https://www.paymennt.com/en/pricing)</ins> details for more information.

 ### Can customers make payments using any payment method?